pwikapanel/sync/app-store/privacy-policy.md

-have context from previous interactions which may help us answer your future questions more quickly and accurately identify broad trends in support requests, which may help us identify and solve problems with our products If you would like to remove support emails you have sent, contact support@panic.com.
+have context from previous interactions which may help us answer your future questions more quickly and accurately identify broad trends in support requests, which may help us identify and solve problems with our products If you would like to remove support emails you have sent, contact support@svija.love.

 ### Usage Analytics